dumingyu/dumingyu.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-I have stronge interests in AI and Health.
+I have strong interests in AI and Health.
 Currently, I am studying the feasibility of a Mutil-modal LLM application on mental health that can captures face, tone of voice and text.

 The Following papers are my reference on the feasbile product.\
 1. [EmoBench-Evaluating the Emotional Intelligence of Large Language Models](https://doi.org/10.48550/arXiv.2402.12071)).\